leswright1977/RPi4-Google-Coral/README.md

 ***Update 31/10/2019***
-It looks like Coral software is now updated at https://coral.withgoogle.com/docs/accelerator/get-started/ Follow the installatio there now, and consider this install script deprecated.
+It looks like Coral software is now updated at https://coral.withgoogle.com/docs/accelerator/get-started/ Follow the installation there now, and consider this install script deprecated.

 The example scripts I have provided still work however.
 Watch this space for more updated!